Zydak/Vulkan-Path-Tracer/README.md

 ### Scattering

 To simulate scattering I use a simple tracking approach, since for now I only support homogenous volumes, there's no need for anything more sophisticated like delta tracking.
 I implemented it according to [this article](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/monte-carlo-methods-in-practice/monte-carlo-simulation.html) and [Production Volume Rendering](https://graphics.pixar.com/library/ProductionVolumeRendering/paper.pdf) paper.
-Distance along the ray at which scattering has occured is given by:
+Distance along the ray at which scattering has occurred is given by:

 $$
 t = -\frac{\ln(1 - \xi)}{\sigma_t}